swOOnkCS/ContractorsVRModding/README.md

 If you need access, best let me know on the ContractorsVR Discord in the mod-general channel.

-To access the wiki please click on the Wiki tab above.
+To access the wiki please click on the Wiki tab above or click here: <https://github.com/swOOnkCS/ContractorsVRModding/wiki>